Moment49/moment49/README.md

 🔐 With a unique mix of software engineering and cybersecurity skills, I prioritize **security-first development** and deliver APIs that can be trusted.

----

 ![Moment49 Stats](https://github-readme-stats.vercel.app/api?username=Moment49&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

----

 ## 🎯 Mission Statement

 > **"To use backend engineering as a tool to build inclusive, secure, and scalable digital systems — especially in underserved industries like healthcare and financial inclusion."**

----

 ## 💼 Core Technologies & Tools
 [![My Skills](https://skillicons.dev/icons?i=python,django,bash,git,github,docker,bootstrap,html,css,wasm)](https://skillicons.dev)

-Got it!
-Here's your `🌱 Currently Exploring` section rewritten to match that exact structure and style, tailored to your ALX backend learning path:

----

 ## 🌱 Currently Exploring